 “Zihua” as it is locally known, is located on the Pacific Coast in the State of Guerrero 150 miles north-west of Acapulco.
-A typical Mexican sleepy fishing village located in a well-protected bay, Zihua offers the traveller a peaceful location to holiday in compared to the busy, high rise tourist development of Ixtpa a few kilometres away.
+A typical Mexican sleepy fishing village located in a well-protected bay, Zihua offers the traveller a peaceful location to holiday in compared to the busy, high rise tourist development of Ixtapa a few kilometres away.

 We were won over immediately as we wandered into town the first night for dinner.
 “El Centro” with its many restaurants and gift shops along the stone paved streets and the waterfront walkway known as Paseo del Pescador (The Fisherman’s Path).

 The small port is used for the local fishermen and ferry boats that take you across the bay to Playa Las Gatas (Cat Beach) for MXP40 each way.
-During the morning just past the basketball courts you will see the local fishermen selling their catch from the evening’s fishing.
+During the morning just past the basketball courts, you will see the local fishermen selling their catch from the evening’s fishing.

 Follow the walkway from the main beach in town across the bridge and head towards Playa Madera (wood beach) where you can dine on fresh seafood from the restaurants there.
 We love Mexican Food, don’t you?

-Our favourite restaurant was Valeria I. The restaurants here are open from breakfast through to lunch and dinner and close around 7pm at night.
+Our favourite restaurant was Valeria I. The restaurants here are open from breakfast through to lunch and dinner and close around 7 pm at night.

 2km from the main town is Playa La Ropa (clothes beach), a popular beach lined with hotels and restaurants, where you can sail, parasail and jet ski.

 The staff are very welcoming and accommodating and any request we made during our stay was carried out quickly and efficiently.
 The hotel prides itself on its hospitality and service.

 The rooms are large, with very comfortable beds that are lovingly made up with floral arrangements each morning.
 Our room had a spa on the balcony overlooking the bay.

-Zihuatanejo was made famous in the movie The Shawshank Redemption.
+Zihuatanejo was made famous in the movie Shawshank Redemption.
 The movie starred Tim Robbins and Morgan Freeman.
 Tim Robbins who played the part of Andy, whilst being held in the Shawshank Prison, dreamt of living his life in Zihuatanejo.

 Why not take our article with you as you wander around Zihuatanejo – just click our City Walks Banner for more information.